Scoliosis Treatment in Garden City, MI

 What is Scoliosis?

 The condition usually begins with a vertebra that isn’t aligned correctly, and if untreated, the body will compensate by building musculature around the vertebra.
+It’s twice as common in girls than in boys.

 What Causes Scoliosis?